-Press the LOCK switch on the driver's armrest to disable all passenger window switches.
+Press the WINDOW LOCK switch on the driver's armrest to disable all passenger window switches.
+The middle of the switch will light to indicate the window lockout is active.
 The driver's window controls will still be operable.
-This is a useful feature when you have young children as passengers.
+This is a useful feature if you have young children as passengers.

-Press the UNLOCK switch to allow passengers to use their window switches again.
+Press the WINDOW LOCK switch a second time to allow passengers to use their window switches again.
+The light in the center of the switch will go off to indicate that the feature is disabled.